dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 Functional reactive programming, _as it relates specifically to JavaScript implementations_, refers to programming in a <a href="#functional-programming" target="_self">functional</a> style while creating and reacting to <a href="#observables" target="_self">streams</a>.
 This is fairly far from Elliot's original formulation (which [specifically _excludes_ streams as a component](http://conal.net/talks/essence-and-origins-of-frp-lambdajam-2015.pdf)), but is nevertheless inspired by traditional FRP.

 It's also crucial to understand that JavaScript inherently interacts with the user and UI, the DOM, and often a backend. <a href="#purity" target="_self">Side effects</a> and <a href="#imperative-declarative" target="_self">imperative</a> code are par for the course, even when taking a <a href="#functional-programming" target="_self">functional</a> or functional reactive approach.
-Without any imperative or impure code, a JS application wouldn't be much use.
+Without imperative or impure code, a dynamic JS web application wouldn't be much use because it wouldn't interact with its environment.

-Let's take a look at an example to demonstrate the basic principles of FRP-inspired JavaScript:
+Let's take a look at an example to demonstrate the basic principles of FRP-inspired JavaScript.
+This sample prints out mouse movements over a period of ten seconds:

 ```js
 // create a time observable that adds an item every 1 second